schererl/-Hopcroft-Karp-Experiment/README.md

 # LAST-UPDATES

+- Implementing BN decomposition: decomposition is not finding perfect matching in the binary search so it is not converging.

 - changed BFS and DFS, it became simpler and seems more efficient.

 - **augmenting pth not augmenting**: More problems..
 (SOLVED)